tum-ens/urbs/doc/mathdoc.rst

 **Demand for Commodity**, :math:`d_{vct}`, ``m.demand.loc[tm][sit,com]``: The parameter represents the energy amount of a demand commodity tuple :math:`c_{vq}` required at a timestep :math:`t` (:math:`\forall v \in V, q = "Demand", \forall t \in T_m`).
 The unit of this parameter is MW.
 This data is to be provided by the user and to be entered in the spreadsheet.
 The related section for this parameter in the spreadsheet can be found under the "Demand" sheet.
 Here each row represents another timestep :math:`t` and each column represent a commodity tuple :math:`c_{vq}`.
 Rows are named after the timestep number :math:`n` of timesteps :math:`t_n`.
 Columns are named after the combination of site name :math:`v` and commodity name :math:`c` respecting the order and seperated by a period(.).
 For example (Mid, Elec) represents the commodity Elec in site Mid.
 Commodity Type :math:`q` is omitted in column declarations, because every commodity of this parameter has to be from commodity type `Demand` in any case.

-**Intermittent Supply Capacity Factor**, :math:`s_{vct}`, ``m.supim.loc[tm][sit,com]``: The parameter :math:`s_{vct}` represents the normalized availability of an supply intermittent commodity :math:`c` :math:`(\forall c \in C_\text{sup})` in a site :math:`v` at a timestep :math:`t`.
+**Intermittent Supply Capacity Factor**, :math:`s_{vct}`, ``m.supim.loc[tm][sit,com]``: The parameter :math:`s_{vct}` represents the normalized availability of a supply intermittent commodity :math:`c` :math:`(\forall c \in C_\text{sup})` in a site :math:`v` at a timestep :math:`t`.
 In other words this parameter gives the ratio of current available energy amount to maximum potential energy amount of a supply intermittent commodity.
 This data is to be provided by the user and to be entered in the spreadsheet.
 The related section for this parameter in the spreadsheet can be found under the "SupIm" sheet.
 Here each row represents another timestep :math:`t` and each column represent a commodity tuple :math:`c_{vq}`.
 Rows are named after the timestep number :math:`n` of timesteps :math:`t_n`.
 Columns are named after the combination of site name :math:`v` and commodity name :math:`c`, in this respective order and seperated by a period(.).
 For example (Mid.Elec) represents the commodity Elec in site Mid.
 Commodity Type :math:`q` is omitted in column declarations, because every commodity of this parameter has to be from commodity type `SupIm` in any case.

 **Maximum Stock Supply Limit Per Time Step**, :math:`\overline{l}_{vc}`, ``m.commodity.loc[sit,com,com_type]['maxperstep']``: The parameter :math:`\overline{l}_{vc}` represents the maximum energy amount of a stock commodity tuple :math:`c_{vq}` (:math:`\forall v \in V , q = "Stock"`) that energy model is allowed to use per time step.
 The unit of this parameter is MW.
 This parameter applies to every timestep and does not vary for each timestep :math:`t`.
 This parameter is to be provided by the user and to be entered in spreadsheet.
 The related section for this parameter in the spreadsheet can be found under the ``Commodity`` sheet.
 Here each row represents another commodity tuple :math:`c_{vq}` and the sixth column of stock commodity tuples in this sheet with the header label "maxperstep" represents the parameter :math:`\overline{l}_{vc}`.
 If there is no desired restriction of a stock commodity tuple usage per timestep, the corresponding cell can be set to "inf" to ignore this parameter.

 **Maximum Annual Stock Supply Limit Per Vertex**, :math:`\overline{L}_{vc}`, ``m.commodity.loc[sit,com,com_type]['max']``: The parameter :math:`\overline{L}_{vc}` represents the maximum energy amount of a stock commodity tuple :math:`c_{vq}` (:math:`\forall v \in V , q = "Stock"`) that energy model is allowed to use annually.
 The unit of this parameter is MW.
 This parameter is to be provided by the user and to be entered in spreadsheet.
 The related section for this parameter in the spreadsheet can be found under the ``Commodity`` sheet.
 Here each row represents another commodity tuple :math:`c_{vq}` and the fifth column of stock commodity tuples in this sheet with the header label "max" represents the parameter :math:`\overline{L}_{vc}`.
 If there is no desired restriction of a stock commodity tuple usage per timestep, the corresponding cell can be set to "inf" to ignore this parameter.